Shivter14/BPM/README.md

 ## Features for Packages

-- Packages can be _ZIP files_ containing the project, or a single batch file.
+- Packages can be `.zip` files containing the project, or a single batch file.

 - Packages can have install scripts, uninstall scripts, and upgrading scripts.